fairnightzz/HTN-Frontend-2022/README.md

 ## CI/CD

 A very basic Github Actions script is set up to auto deploy whenever there is a commit.
+This is also dockerized.

-## PWA and Meta
+## PWA and Meta, and Mobile Friendly

-I was able to make the application into a progressive web app, and also add in the meta for the PWA, such as description, Twitter images (the huge ones that appear when you paste the link into discord)
+I was able to make the application into a progressive web app, and also add in the meta for the PWA, such as description, Twitter images (the huge ones that appear when you paste the link into discord).
+Since it's a progressive web app, I obviously need to make sure that it looks great on mobile, in which I used CSS breakpoints to do so.

 ## Font choice